joseantonyned/FrontEndGooglemapsProject/README.md

 ## About

-A single page application featuring a map of a neighborhood with functionalities including highlighted locations, third-party data about those locations and various ways to browse the content.
+A single page application featuring a map with functionalities including highlighted locations, third-party data about those locations and various ways to browse the content.
 It incorporates a variety of data points frameworks, libraries and APIs .